Revisiting the Original Night Court Cast: Their Roles Then and Now in the 2023 Revival

 The producers loved the look of his shaved head, which became a recurring gag of his character, as Bull would slap his bald head every time he made a mistake.
 Moll was 39 years old when he was cast as Bull.

-Moll had small roles in television and film leading up to his role in Night Court and even enjoyed a successful career in voice-over work due to his naturally deep voice.
+Moll had small roles in television and film before his role in Night Court and even enjoyed a successful career in voice-over work due to his naturally deep voice.

 These roles included characters like Two-Face in Batman: The Animated Series, Scorpion in Spider-Man, and Abomination in The Incredible Hulk.